-Tasks Detail Create Tests You initially create tests in either the 'Test Details' dialog or the Testing window.
-Typically, you create: Unit tests for things that are being built, such as Classes and components Integration tests to test how components work together System tests to ensure the system meets business requirements Acceptance tests to test user satisfaction Scenario tests to test the end-to-end suitability and functionality of the application Inspection tests for peer review of things that are being built using a well defined process These test categories are otherwise referred to as test Classes; the type of Class is internally identified by a value from 1 to 6 corresponding to the test types in the Using Tests order as listed.
-Tasks that you might perform via the Testing window when working with tests include: Create and edit test records Import a scenario from an element or a Package as a test Import an internal requirement or constraint as a test Import a test from another element Create a maintenance item from a test Move or copy tests between test classes
+Tasks Detail Create Tests You initially create tests in either the 'Test Details' dialog or the Test Cases window.
+Typically, you create: • Unit tests for things that are being built, such as Classes and components • Integration tests to test how components work together • System tests to ensure the system meets business requirements Acceptance tests to test user satisfaction • Scenario tests to test the end-to-end suitability and functionality of the application • Inspection tests for peer review of things that are being built using a well defined process These test categories are otherwise referred to as test Classes.
+There is also a 'Full Test Suite' tab that displays a read-only list of all the Test items on the element, grouped by type.
+If you double-click on an item in this list, the appropriate tab displays with the item highlighted.
+Using Tests Tasks that you might perform via the Test Cases window when working with tests include: • Create and edit test records • Import a scenario from an element or a Package as a test • Import an internal requirement or constraint as a test • Import a test from another element

+• Create a maintenance item from a test

+• Move or copy tests between test classes

 • Move a test from one element to another

 • Print the list of tests of the current test class for the element

 • Delete the test

-- Most of the listed tasks relate to a tests for a single element - You can display the Testing window for an element on a diagram, by clicking on the element and pressing the T key - You can make a set of tests available to a number of elements by performing the listed tasks on a Test Case element and then associating that Test Case with each of the other elements; the Test Case element also helps to make tests more visible in diagrams, the Browser window, windows and searches
+- Most of the listed tasks relate to a tests for a single element - You can display the Test Cases window for an element on a diagram, by clicking on the element and pressing the T key - You can make a set of tests available to a number of elements by performing the listed tasks on a Test Case element and then associating that Test Case with each of the other elements; the Test Case element also helps to make tests more visible in diagrams, the Browser window, windows and searches